UniFormal/uniformal.github.io/doc/setup/index.md

 Detailed instructions for building can be found [here](build.html).

 ### Setup MMT
+This assumes jEdit is installed and the MMT jar is obtained as described above.
+It is sometimes required to start jEdit once before running MMT setup as it creates some folders on first run that MMT installer uses.

+To start setup run `java -jar mmt.jar`.
-The setup dialog triggered above does the following:
+This triggers the setup dialog which does the following:

 1. asks for directories into which MMT and MMT content should be placed.
 2. checks out some example content repositories into that directory (This requires git and internet access.),